bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

 Poki's release has yet been written.

-Depending on time constraints, man pages may or may not be created for `brl` and `strat`.
+Depending on time constraints, man pages may or may not be created for `brl` and `strat` by Poki's release.
 If they are not, the website's documentation and `--help` are expected to suffice.
+Man pages will likely follow in a later update.

 ## {id="presentation"} Video presentation (20%)